garden-io/garden/docs/using-garden/configuration-files.md

       OTHER_MODULE_ENDPOINT: http://other-module/api/${modules.other-module.version}
 ```

-Note that while the syntax looks similar to template strings in Javascript, you can currently only do simple
+Note that while this syntax looks similar to template strings in Javascript, currently, only simple lookups by key
-lookups of keys and not execute arbitrary JS expressions.
+and conditionals are supported, whereas arbitrary JS expressions are not.

-Another common use case is to define `variables` in the project/environment configuration, and use template strings
+Another common use case is to define `variables` in the project/environment configuration, and to use template strings
 to propagate values to modules in the project:

 ```yaml